Federal Telegraph Company: History

-In 1912 the US Congress appropriated $1 million dollars to build a chain of radio stations for the United States Navy.
+In 1912 the US Congress appropriated $1 million to build a chain of radio stations for the United States Navy.
 Elwell held discussions with naval officials and it was decided that a demonstration would be carried out at the new naval station in Arlington, Virginia.
-This demonstration involved using Federal equipment to exchange messages from Arlington to the US battleship USS Arkansas as it traveled to the on it's shakedown cruise to the Canal zone.
+This demonstration involved using Federal equipment to exchange messages from Arlington to the US battleship USS Arkansas as it traveled on its shakedown cruise to the Canal zone.
 Further testing included transmissions from Arlington to Federal's station in Honolulu which was a then record breaking transmission of over 4,500 miles.
-As a result of this and other testing Federal won a contract to provide a 100kw arc for a radio station in the Canal Zone, within a year they had also won contracts for naval stations in Massachusetts, Texas and Cuba.
+As a result of this and other testing Federal won a contract to provide a 100kW arc for a radio station in the Canal Zone, within a year they had also won contracts for naval stations in Massachusetts, Texas and Cuba.

 After the U.S. entry into World War I in April 1917, the government took control of the radio industry.
 The United States Navy then purchased nearly all of the U.S. commercial radio stations, including, effective May 15, 1918, Federal Telegraph's for $1.6 million.
 (Company president Washington Dodge, accused of arranging to personally benefit from the transaction, committed suicide in June 1919.)
 Federal Telegraph continued to provide overland service using leased telephone lines.
 After the conclusion of the war, legislation proposed by the Navy, known as the "Alexander bill", was introduced to continue government radio station ownership.
 However, this received little support, and it was announced that instead the stations would be returned to their original owners, with Federal Telegraph resuming station operations in 1921.